gingermusketeer/raml_api_console/README.md

 ## Known bugs
 - Mangling JS will break the dependency injection used by angular in https://github.com/mulesoft/api-console
   - Ensure mangling is disabled

-## TODO
- - Add upgrade script to pull down the latest version of the console